robot5000-design/ms2/documentation/test.md

     - Verify Error Message Modal displays as expected.

     Procedure:
-    1. Switch off internet and click Start..
+    1. Switch off internet and click Start.
     - Expected Result: A message modal with one ok button should display, with a message of a problem to the user.
 The Start button should display Press to Retry. _Pass_